syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/SerializationDeserialization.md

 ---
 layout: post
-title: Serialization and Deserialization
+title: Serialization and Deserialization | WinForms | Syncfusion
-description: This section explains about the Serialization and Deserialization in SfDataGrid.
+description: This section explains about the Serialization and Deserialization in the WindowsForms DataGrid (SfDataGrid).
 platform: windowsforms
 control: SfDataGrid
 documentation: ug